 - Lower risk of health issues: Organic foods may help lower the risk of both metabolic syndrome and cancer prevention.

-For those on a tight budget, check out the Environmental Working Group’s Clean Fifteen and Dirty Dozen.
 The Dirty Dozen lists the produce found to have the most pesticides so those would be the fruits and vegetables that I would definitely recommend buying organic.
 The Clean Fifteen lists the produce with the least amount of pesticides so those would the fruits and vegetables that do not have to be purchased as organic.

 I’d love to hear from you: